4 Techniques to Stop Grinding Your Teeth

 Bruxism is a condition that’s characterized by excessive teeth grinding or clenching of the teeth, jaw, and molars.
 In most cases, it occurs during the night and can cause numerous problems and injuries, as well as pain and broken teeth.
-In today’s article, we’ll tell you some of the best ways to stop grinding or clenching your teeth.
+In today’s article, we’ll tell you some of the best ways to stop grinding your teeth.

 People who suffer from bruxism are more likely to experience it during the night while they’re sleeping.
 In the morning, they might feel intense pain in the jaw or gums, and there have even been cases where people have broken their teeth due to friction and pressure.

 Say you’ve been under a lot of pressure for several days, weeks, or even months.
 You have to release it somehow.
 In this case, grinding the teeth and clenching jaws is one way.

 Certain times in your life like marriage, the birth of a child, a big move, or a new job can cause anxiety.
 The greater your anxiety, the more likely it will be that you’ll release tension by clenching your jaw and teeth.

 If you’re introverted, have problems at home, have been taught to never say what you feel, can’t talk openly to your family, or feel the need to repress your emotions, you might find that you suffer from bruxism at night.

 Exam week in college, a corporate merger, or a heavy load of mentally taxing work, in combination with everyday demands can increase the occurrence of bruxism.

 - Toothaches, when the pressure is very strong